 Learn the correct postures for every task

 Whether working from home or cooking in your kitchen, learn the best postures to perform each task.
-Learning which postures help in reducing strain over your body will help you to consciously work towards good postures.
+Knowing which poses can relieve shoulder blade pain over your body will help you consciously work toward good postures.

 Take regular breaks

 Regular breaks every few hours help relieve any strain that may have accumulated in the structures of your body, particularly the postural muscles.